simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 During the day it seemed to us as though we were going, a quarter century back, along the plain of Central Russia.
 And now we sit in a dirty little white room.
 E.I. remembers that thus, twenty years ago, we sat in little huts in Meretchi or Veluni on the Neman, or under the walls of the monastery of Susdal.
 Or later, in the cells of Siena and San Gemignano.
 We have seen, we have seen, we have seen!

 The day ended with the third inspection of the arms and the deciphering of our passports.
 An illiterate opium smoker came from the Amban.
-He read, syllable by syllable, our *three-arshin**\-* *long* passport.
+He read, syllable by syllable, our three-*arshin*-long passport.
 He asked us to take out the guns from their cases, and timidly touched a revolver.
 A long time he paced about the same place and mumbled something and then he left us under the responsibility of the inn-keeper.
 Can one include such officials in the evolution of humanity?
 Simply dregs.
 But these stupidly annoying dregs are capable of obscuring the shining mountains; are capable of transforming every peaceful mood into the feeling of a prison.
 Away with ignorance!

 - - - - -